erofs/docs/src/features.md

 (since Linux 5.19, deprecated in Linux 6.12) and [file-backed mounts](https://lwn.net/Articles/990750) (since Linux 6.12) to avoid unnecessary loop devices.

-[^8]: EROFS metadata is designed to be directly accessible without decoding or deserialization (e.g., [protobuf](https://protobuf.dev/)) since they could cause I/O amplification and extra runtime overhead in resource-limited scenarios.
+[^8]: EROFS metadata is designed to be directly accessible from block devices without decoding, or deserialization, as these can lead to I/O amplification and additional runtime latency in performance-critical scenarios.
+Nevertheless, optional metadata compression has been supported since Linux 6.17 to minimize filesystem images.

 [^9]: Strictly speaking, EXT4 has a feature named "[shared_blocks](https://lore.kernel.org/r/20201005161941.GF4225@quack2.suse.cz)",
 which will prevents applications from writing to the filesystem.